rstormsf/factual-nodejs-driver/README.md

 // stop debug mode
 factual.stopDebug();
 ```
+Debug Mode will output useful information about what's going on, including  the request sent to Factual and the response from Factual, outputting to stdout and stderr.

 ## Change base url
 If you want to send the requests to other hosts/port instead of "http://api.v3.factual.com:80", you can set it manually: